Guide ยท Updated 2026 05

 4. Don't Memorize Answers

 Examiners can tell when you have memorized a script.
 Your voice will sound robotic and unnatural.
-It is better to practice common topics so you are comfortable talking about them in your own words.
+Try to practice common topics so you are comfortable talking about them in your own words.

 5. Use a Range of Vocabulary